 The PADI Advanced Open Water course is the course with the three E’s, Experience, Explore and Excitement.

 Experience the many wonders of the underwater world.
 Explore the areas that are unfamiliar to you around Gozo.
 Feel the Excitement when you discover something new.
 As a result, you will gain knowledge and experience in different diving activities.

 It’s your choice!
-You and your PADI Instructor will choose from 15 or more different Adventure Dives to complete your course.
+You and your PADI Instructor will choose from 15 or more different Adventure Dives to complete your PADI Advanced Open Water course.
 Hone your skills and try Underwater Navigation, Peak Performance Buoyancy, Search and Recovery and many others.
 Above all, this course allows you to try out new equipment and gadgets under supervision.
 If you wish to further your scuba diving knowledge and skill level then this course is for you!
 Start now with the PADI Advanced eLearning course here.

 Who should take this course?